-The student must be able to speak, hear and to observe patients in order to elicit information, perceive non-verbal communication, describe changes in mood, activity and posture.
+The student must be able to speak to, hear, and observe patients in order to elicit information, perceive non-verbal communication, and describe changes in mood, activity, and posture.
 The student must be able to communicate effectively and sensitively with patients in English.
-Communication includes not only speak, but writing, reading and computer literacy.
-Communication with other members of the health care team in oral, written and electronic form must be effective and efficient.
+Communication includes not only speaking, but writing, reading, and computer literacy.
+Communication with other members of the health care team in oral, written, and electronic form must be effective and efficient.

 Motor and Sensory Function

-The student must have sufficient motor and sensory function to elicit information from patients by palpation, auscultation and percussion as well as other diagnostic maneuvers.
-The student will required to integrate and coordinate both gross and fine motor movements, equilibrium and sensation.
+The student must have sufficient motor and sensory function to elicit information from patients by palpation, auscultation, and percussion as well as other diagnostic maneuvers.
+The student will be required to integrate and coordinate both gross and fine motor movements, equilibrium, and sensation.

 The student must have sufficient motor function to execute movements required to provide general care and emergency treatment of patients.
-The student must have the motor skills, sensation, vision and dexterity to perform basic laboratory tests (i.e. wet mounts, urinalysis, gram stain), diagnostic and therapeutic procedures (i.e. venipuncture, placement of catheters), read electrocardiograms and x-rays.
+The student must have the motor skills, sensation, vision, and dexterity to perform basic laboratory tests (e.g., wet mounts, urinalysis, gram stain), diagnostic and therapeutic procedures (e.g., venipuncture, placement of catheters), and read electrocardiograms and x-rays.

-The student must have the ability to effectively manipulate equipment and instruments necessary to perform diagnostic tests (i.e. stethoscope, sphygmomanometers, tuning forks) and treatment modalities (suturing of wounds, casting of extremities).
-Such skills require the coordination of gross and fine motor movements, equilibrium and functional use of vision and touch.
+The student must have the ability to effectively manipulate equipment and instruments necessary to perform diagnostic tests (e.g., stethoscope, sphygmomanometers, tuning forks) and treatment modalities (suturing of wounds, casting of extremities).
+Such skills require the coordination of gross and fine motor movements, equilibrium, and functional use of vision and touch.

 Behavioral and Social Attributes

 The student must be able to understand the basis and content of medical ethics.
-He/she must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
-He/she must have the emotional health to function effectively under stress and to adapt to a rapidly changing environment.
+The student must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
+The student must have the emotional health to function effectively under stress and to adapt to a rapidly changing environment.

 The student must possess the emotional stability for full utilization of their intellectual capacity, to exercise sound judgment and complete all responsibilities attendant to the diagnosis and care of patients.
-The student must be able to develop mature, sensitive, effective and culturally appropriate relationships with patients, peers, faculty, members of the health care team and their community.
+The student must be able to develop mature, sensitive, effective, and culturally appropriate relationships with patients, peers, faculty, members of the health care team, and their community.
 The student must possess the necessary mechanisms to accept criticism and respond in the appropriate manner.
-The student must possess the interpersonal skills necessary to interact with in a positive manner with people from all levels of society, cultural backgrounds and belief systems.
+The student must possess the interpersonal skills necessary to interact in a positive manner with people from all levels of society, cultural backgrounds, and belief systems.

 Synopsis of Essential Functions | Physician Assistant Studies

-The student must have the cognitive abilities necessary to master relevant content in basic science and clinical courses at a level deemed appropriate by the faculty.
+- The student must have the cognitive abilities necessary to master relevant content in basic science and clinical courses at a level deemed appropriate by the faculty.
 These skills may be described as the ability to comprehend, memorize, analyze, and synthesize material.
-He/she must be able to discern and comprehend dimensional and spatial relationships of structures, and be able to develop reasoning and decision-making skills appropriate to the practice of medicine.
+The student must be able to discern and comprehend dimensional and spatial relationships of structures and be able to develop reasoning and decision-making skills appropriate to the practice of medicine.

-The student must be able to understand the basis and content of medical ethics.
-He/she must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
-He/she must have the emotional stability to function effectively under stress and to adapt to a rapidly changing environment.
+- The student must be able to understand the basis and content of medical ethics.
+The student must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
+The student must have the emotional stability to function effectively under stress and to adapt to a rapidly changing environment.

 Services and reasonable accommodations are available to students covered under the Americans with Disabilities Act.
-Additional information is available on the Pacific University Learning Support for Students with Disabilities (LSS) webpages.
-Students who require accommodations are strongly encouraged to contact LSS office at 503-352-2107 or email firstname.lastname@example.org.
+Additional information is available on the Pacific University Office of Accessibility and Accommodation Services (OAA) webpages.
+Students who require accommodations are strongly encouraged to contact the OAA office at 503-352-2171 or email email@example.com.